Who the Hell Is Hamish?: Episodes

 The title of the series comes from McLaren’s then girlfriend reacting to his arrest.
 At the time, she knew him as Max Tavita.
 After receiving a text message from “Hamish’s brother-in-law”, she stated “Who the fuck is Hamish?”

 Reception

 The investigative podcast was a popular success both in Australia and abroad.
-It peaked at #1 on the iTunes charts in Australian and the UK and #3 in the US and Canada.
+It peaked at #1 on the iTunes charts in Australia and the UK and #3 in the US and Canada.
 It spent a continuous 94 days in the top ten in Australia, with 34 day at #1.

 The podcast was a podcast pick of the week by The Guardian, writing "It's incredible to hear how much trust people put in him, but easy to see how they fell for the ruse."
 The Sydney Morning Herald called it a "Blue Velvet journey into Australian suburbia."
 It was featured as a favourite true crime podcast of the week by New York magazine.

+On 16 August 2026, it was announced a television series based on the podcast had wrapped filming in Queensland.